anodyne/nova/README.md

 * updated the install controller to take the xmlrpc extension not being loaded into account
 * updated the upgrade controller to take the xmlrpc extension not being loaded into account
 * updated the update controller to take the xmlrpc extension not being loaded into account
+* updated the database schema
+    * [add] mission\_group field to the missions table
+    * [add] mission\_groups table
+* updated the missions model with methods for mission groups
+* updated the sim controller to handle displaying mission groups
+* updated some view files to change the URLs for mission pages
+* updated the missions management page to be able to assign a mission group
+* updated the manage controller to handle management of mission groups
 * fixed errors in the upgrade process
 * fixed errors after upgrading on the characters management page
 * fixed errors after upgrading on the npc management page